 The Beretta company may or may not have the same breadth of models available that other manufacturers do, but that doesn’t mean you should dismiss it.

-On the contrary, it is one of the most perfect shotguns on the market and is as reliable as any other firearm made by Beretta.
+On the contrary, the Beretta A300 is one of the most perfect shotguns on the market and is as reliable as any other firearm made by Beretta.

-The gun is constructed with a lightweight aluminum alloy and a wooden stock.
+The gun has a lightweight aluminum alloy and a wooden stock.
 It may not look it, but the shotgun is actually very tough and can take the heat.

-If you ever do get the shotgun wet, you’ll be happy to know that the gun has been given a water-resistant finish to prevent rusting.
+If you ever do get the shotgun wet, you’ll be happy to know that the Beretta A300 has a water-resistant finish to prevent rusting.
 Any gun owner would agree that a feature like that is important.

 In case you’re interested, here is a quick breakdown of the shotgun’s specifications, too:

-As far as gas operated semiautomatics are concerned, the Beretta A300 is sold thousands of times over across the globe.
-With such a simple design, they are both simple to maintain and repair if needed.
+The Beretta A300 has sold thousands of times over across the globe.
+And with such a simple design, they are both easy to maintain and repair if needed.

-When you open the box that the Outlander arrives in, you’re going to see a tool that will be exactly what you expect.
-There aren’t unnecessary bells or whistles on this gun because it would not be practical.
+When you open the box that the Outlander arrives in, you’re going to see exactly what you expect.
+There aren’t unnecessary bells or whistles on this gun because that wouldn’t be practical.

 Beretta honors the idea that having a fully usable gun is more important than adorning it in ways that would seem to hold no substance.

-Attach sling attachments on the shotgun to provide some useful handling techniques for the gun while it is snapped on to the nubs.
+Attach sling attachments on the shotgun to provide some useful handling techniques for the gun while it’s snapped onto the nubs.
 By using the sling attachment, you can do a few things that you might have not even thought of.

-If you were to get an A300 without the nubs, you should seriously consider installing them yourself.
+If you were to get a Baretta A300 without the nubs, you should seriously consider installing them yourself.